How Do I Send My Transcripts?

 Occasionally, we might ask that you have grad letter from your uni’s registrar’s office sent directly to our office.
 This is a standard letter that will indicate you’ve met your degree requirements and will show your expected conferral date.
 So, while you can submit an interim or completed transcript, they won’t show the conferral date.
 That’s where the grad letter will come in handy.

-Don’t worry; your student advisor will let you know if you’re required to submit a grad letter.
+Don’t worry—we’ll let you know if you’re required to submit a grad letter.

 What if my transcripts aren’t in English?